 What is fleet management software?

-Fleet management software encompasses a range of platforms and technologies that help you keep track of your fleet, ensure the safety and productivity of your drivers, and maximise the performance and efficiency of your vehicles.
+Fleet management software helps you keep track of your fleet and ensure the safety and productivity of your drivers.
+That means you can maximise the performance and efficiency of your vehicles.

-It can also log and store essential data and documentation on vehicles and drivers, which both fleet owners and drivers can access whenever they need.
+It can also log and store essential data and documentation on vehicles and drivers.
+Fleet owners and drivers can then both access this whenever they need.

 Fleet management software uses GPS signals to track and report on the movements of your fleet.
-This bolsters efficiencies in regards to fuel use, time management, and route planning.
+This bolsters efficiencies in fuel use, time management, and route planning.

 Fleet management software functions

 Fleet tracking software comes with a dizzying array of features.
-Below, we take a look at just some of them, and explain how they can benefit your business fleet.
+Below, we look at just some of them, and explain how they can benefit your business fleet.

 Keeping track of your vehicles is, obviously, imperative when managing a fleet.
 Vehicle tracking software uses a GPS system to track your vehicles in real time, round the clock.